 - Transformative learning.
 All new knowledge changes us by either enlarging our understanding or (more rarely) transforming it.
 Transformative learning occurs when our understanding shifts from merely knowing course content to realizing its relevance in personal and professional lives.
 This is shadowed by the Piagetian distinction between assimilation (enlarging; incorporating new knowledge in to a data base that is coherent in its positing a specific theory, model or world-view) and accommodation (changing shape; changing a theory, model, or world-view in order to allow new knowledge), in which the paradigm (frames of reference) in which knowledge in embedded is changed

-- Transformation is dangerous: All change alerts the mind to danger.
-Depending on the real or apparent challenge to meeting basic biological needs (sensu our adaptation of Maslow); novelty evokes at the very least a subclinical stress response, and at an extreme can evoke profound dysfunction as the coping mechanisms fail.
+- Transformation can be dangerous: All change alerts the mind to possible danger.
+Depending on the real or apparent challenge to meeting basic biological needs (sensu our adaptative stress or Maslow); novelty evokes at the very least a subclinical stress response (sometimes termed, “microstressor”), and at an extreme can evoke profound dysfunction as the coping mechanisms fail.

 - “There is a mode of vital experience‑‑experience of space and time, of the self and others, of life’s possibilities and perils‑‑that is shared by men and women all over the world today.
 I will call this body of experience ‘modernity.’
 To be modern is to find ourselves in an environment that promises us adventure, power, joy, growth, transformation of ourselves and the world‑‑and, at the same time, that threatens to destroy everything we have, everything we know, everything we are.
 Modern environments and experiences cut across all boundaries of geography and ethnicity, of class and nationality, of religion and ideology: in this sense, modernity can be said to unite all mankind.
 But it is a paradoxical unity, a unity of disunity: it pours us all into a maelstrom of perpetual disintegration and renewal, of struggle and contradiction, of ambiguity and anguish.
 To be modern is to be part of a universe in which, as Marx said, “all that is solid melts into air.”
 (Berman, Marshall 1982)